Logitech Circle 2 Review

 I think this is the most unique feature I’ve seen in a while.

 The smart time-lapse day brief allows you to view a clip to review all of the important events of the day.
 I can see this being a fun highlight reel of what’s happening in your house.
-Or maybe it’s boring because nothing happens by you.
-I don’t know.
+Or maybe it’s boring because nothing happens.
+In any case, from a security perspective, this is a unique and useful feature.

 Motion Detection Zones and Smart Alerts